brucdeng/ASL-recognition/README.md

 Make a copy of Train_ASL_model.ipynb.
 This is a notebook created on Google Colab that uses the Tensorflow Keras API to train a model to recognize an ASL dataset.

 Run all the code blocks in order.
 If you would like to use your own dataset, make sure you change the train_folder file path appropriately.
-Otherwise, you can use the data provided in the data folder inside this repository (https://www.kaggle.com/datasets/grassknoted/asl-alphabet).
+The data used to train the model inside this repository is from https://www.kaggle.com/datasets/grassknoted/asl-alphabet.

 After running all the cells, you should have a trained model (.h5 file format) that can classify ASL gestures.